deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/InlineLogin.rst

         settings.redirect = 1
     }

-Afterwards you can use the Code in the Fluid Template like the following:
+Afterwards you can use the code in the fluid template like the following:

 .. code-block:: php